Aredonia/aredonia/README.md

 - 🔭 I’m currently working on conkeria-launcher
 - 🌱 I’m currently learning Java
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with Java
-- 📫 How to reach me: ...
+- 📫 How to reach me: Aredonia#5286

 <a>